madao708/Background-Fetch-API/README.md

 Background-Fetch-API
 ====================

-iOS Backgrounf Fetch data with API
+iOS Backgrounf Fetch data with API.
+The process is multitasking and also show background Fetch time.

 <hr>